In the Media

 What Happens When We Close Loopholes?
 A Diffusion Perspective on Widespread Misconduct.
 Israel 2021

 Rewarding the Extremes: Market Reaction to orate LGBTQ Positions on The CEI.
-Rice University Israel 2021
+Rice University Houston, TX USA 2021

 How Religious Affiliation Affects Organizational Wrongdoing.
 Cambridge Judge Business School, United Kingdom 2020